Azure-Samples/service-fabric-cluster-templates/Reverse-Proxy-Sample/README.md

 # Introduction

-This folder contains the set of ARM templates  you can use to deploy a secure five node service fabric cluster and then enable/configure Reverse Proxy with a new certificate and then rollover the Reverse Proxy certificate.
+This folder contains the set of ARM templates you can use to deploy a secure five node service fabric cluster, enable/configure Reverse Proxy with a new certificate, and rollover the Reverse Proxy certificate.
-To read more about the Reverse Proxy, refer [Service Fabric Reverse Proxy](https://docs.microsoft.com/azure/service-fabric/service-fabric-reverseproxy)
+To read more about the Reverse Proxy, refer to [Service Fabric Reverse Proxy](https://docs.microsoft.com/azure/service-fabric/service-fabric-reverseproxy)
-To read about Deploy templates to Azure, refer the section [Deploy the template to Azure](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-security-update-certs-azure)
+To read about deploying templates to Azure, refer the section [Deploy the template to Azure](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-security-update-certs-azure).

 ## Configure HTTPS Reverse Proxy in a secure cluster.